codemonkeymichael/ZombieBaby/README.md

 "Don't worry about it, it's just a little scratch."
 "Hey, I think we look a lot a like, don't you?"
 "My brother and I didn't get along, so I ate her liver with some fava beans and a nice Chianti.
 Tisk Tisk Tisk"
-"Who are these freaks in my room!"
+"Who are you freaks in my room!"